npillmayer/gotype/engine/khipu/README.md

-Package khipus is about encoding text into typesetting items.
+Package khipu is about encoding text into typesetting items.

 # Metaphor